taion/react-router-scroll/README.md

 ### Custom scroll behavior

-You can provide a custom `shouldUpdateScroll` callback to `useScroll`.
+You can provide a custom `shouldUpdateScroll` callback as an argument to `useScroll`.
 This callback is called with both the previous and the current router props.

 You can return: